bkushigian/Math/Experimental/Sandpiles/README.md

   * Better visualizing methods (ie, not just text!
 Use a GUI.
 Yuck!
 I know, right?
 But not all GUIs are disgusting.
 There are good GUIs too.
 Maybe when you're older...)
+  * Ooooh ooooh ooooooooh!!!
+Write it in HASKELL with Lazy Evaluation!!!!
+Dude!
+    Then we can write it on an infinite plane!!!!
+Come ON, that is fucking awesome!